Shubham2194/kubernetes-CKA/mono-repo/README.md

 ```

 Step 4:

-ADD the Port in deployment.yaml
+ADD the Port in deployment.yaml - Change to {{ .Values.service.targetport }}

 ```yml